animatedmax/spring-data-geode/src/main/markdown/reference/samples.md

 <div class="paragraph">

-The cache configuration defines the {data-store-name} cache, a region, and for illustrative purposes, a `CacheListener` that acts as a logger.
+The cache configuration defines the GemFire cache, a region, and for illustrative purposes, a `CacheListener` that acts as a logger.

 </div>